GoEco > Central America > Guatemala > Antigua Medical Internship

 – Assist with administrative work and filing, recording patient data

 Please note: Specific tasks will depend on your level of experience, education and Spanish language skills.
 Physical therapy and dental placements may or may not be available at any given time.
-For the two-week and four-week programs, a one-hour presentation or 10-20 page paper is required upon completion.
+For the four-week program, a one-hour presentation or 10-20 page paper is required upon completion.
 For the eight-week program, both a one-hour presentation and paper are required.
 Weekly journals are also required.

 Please take note of this project’s minimum requirements: